elpou88/suibets/replit.md

 ## Overview

 SuiBets is a comprehensive crypto sports betting platform built on the Sui blockchain.
-The platform integrates multiple sports APIs to provide real-time betting opportunities across 30+ sports, featuring automated event tracking, live score updates, and blockchain-based transactions using the Walrus protocol for decentralized storage.
+The platform integrates multiple sports APIs to provide real-time betting opportunities across 30+ sports, featuring automated event tracking, live score updates, and blockchain-based transactions with PostgreSQL database for data persistence.

 ## System Architecture